DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ## Hazards

+Rune tiles may be afflicted with various Hazards that affect the caster when entered; mark hazards on the rune board with the relevant tokens.

+Enemies do not take damage from Hazards, but Resistance and Vulnerability modifiers still apply (to every enemy in an encounter).

+Hazards are removed at the end of combat.

 #### Scorched (Fire):
-If a Spell pointer *enters* a Scorched tile, the caster takes **6-X** Fire damage, where **X** is the number of channelled Ice Mana, and the Scorched Hazard spreads to the next tile the Spell Pointer moves to.
+Upon *entering* a Scorched tile, take **6-X** Fire damage, where **X** is the number of channelled Ice Mana.

 While on a Scorched tile, the caster becomes
 - Vulnerable to Lightning damage.
 - Resistant to Ice damage.

-If a Ice transition is used to *leave* a Scorched tile, the Hazard is removed and does not spread.
+If a Ice transition is used to *leave* a Scorched tile, the Hazard is removed.
+If a Fire transition is used to *leave*, the Hazard spreads to the next tile the Spell Pointer moves to.

 #### Flooded (Ice):